arm61/pylj/docs/source/particles-and-potentials.md

 fig.tight_layout()
 ```

-The left-hand curve is the potential energy and the right-hand curve the force, in piconewtons, where a piconewton is $10^{-12}$ N. Below 3.37 Angstrom the energy rises steeply as the atoms are pushed together, and the force is large and repulsive; at 3 Angstrom it is nearly 800 pN, far above the top of the plot.
+The force is in piconewtons, where a piconewton is $10^{-12}$ N. Below 3.37 Angstrom the energy rises steeply and the force is large and repulsive: at 3 Angstrom the force is nearly 800 pN, far above the top of the plot.
 The energy passes through zero at $\sigma$ and reaches its minimum of $-\epsilon$ at 3.78 Angstrom, where the force is zero:

 ```{code-cell} python
 r_min = 2 ** (1 / 6) * lj.sigma